FelixKratz/SketchyBar/README.md

 where the *name* should not contain whitespaces, it can be used to further configure the item, which is covered later.
 The *position* is the placement in the bar and can be either *left*, *right* or *center*.
 The list of modifiers for item creation is short currently:
-* *nospace*: This item is reserves no space in the bar and the next item starts exactly where this item starts (good for stacked widgets)
+* *nospace*: This item reserves no space in the bar and the next item starts exactly where this item starts (good for stacked widgets)

 ### Adding a component
 ```bash